ingerjm0/hifi-docs-review/06.sell/01.add-item/05.upload-audio/docs.md

 Once you've created music or ambient sounds to be [added to a domain](../../../create/entities/add-sounds#add-ambient-audio), you need to add the item and its assets to the Marketplace.
 To sell audio on the marketplace, you will need the following assets:

-+ WAV, MP3, or OGG file
++ WAV or MP3 file
 + Script file (sound emitter script)
 + FBX file (for the entity to which you will attach the sound emitter script)
 + JSON file